Accessible accommodation options in rural or remote areas

 Future housing in rural and regional areas will be more accessible, making it easier for people living with disability to live where they choose.

 Have you found accessible housing difficult to find in a rural or remote area?
-Tell us all about your experiences in the comments below.
+Tell us all about your experiences on social media.

-Subscribe to the Talking Disability newsletter for more information, news and industry updates.
+Subscribe to the FREE Talking Disability newsletter for more information, news and industry updates.

 Understanding Specialist Disability Accommodation (SDA)